Why a reform of ePrivacy legislation?

 European legislation needs to keep up with the fast pace at which IT-based services are developing and evolving.

-The Commission has started a major modernisation process of the data protection framework over the past few years, which culminated in the adoption of the General Data Protection Regulation.
+The Commission has started a major modernisation process of the data protection framework over the past few years, which culminated in the adoption of the General Data Protection Regulation (GDPR).
 The ePrivacy legislation needs to be adapted to align with these new rules.

 Key points of the Commission's proposal